openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 “excellence” is demonstrated, in turn leading to easier access to further government research funds.
-Competitiveness has therefore become a priority for universities and their main goal is to perform as highly as possible in measurable indicators which play an important role in the artificially staged competitions.
-The underlying belief is that our knowledge increases proportionally to the amount of scientific projects, publications and also to the intensity of networking between research institutions, which in turn is supposed to lead to more progress and wealth.
+Competitiveness has therefore become a priority for universities and their main goal is to perform as highly as possible in measurable indicators which play an important role in these artificially staged competitions.
+The underlying belief is that our knowledge increases proportionally to the amount of scientific projects, publications, and intensity of networking between research institutions, which in turn is supposed to lead to more progress and wealth.
 This naïve ton ideology is widespread among politicians and bureaucrats.